 It is important to understand how any monitoring platform’s alerting and thresholds work.
 As inefficient as it may sound, many platforms actually need you to specify the criteria for what constitutes an issue before it will alert for such an event.
 In most cases, this means that an incident has to occur first before thresholds are set and alert notifications are sent out.
 As IT infrastructure becomes more complex, the failure landscape is broader.
 Failure can occur anywhere from the network, to the cloud, to the applications, just to name a few possible failure points.
 Look for a platform with intelligence that can detect and highlight anomalies in your log data for you, without requiring the overhead of pre-defining static log alert conditions to get any value.
 Such anomaly detection capabilities will save you time, and maximize the chance that you are notified when something does need your attention.
 Furthermore, anomaly detection in logs can often catch symptoms or early warnings of issues before the issue actually occurs, and a notification for such a warning can give you the opportunity to act and prevent the issue from ever occurring in the first place.

 Most log analysis platforms seem to compromise on at least one of the areas explained above: automation, intelligence, and context.
 LM Logs by LogicMonitor is different and offers a unique approach to log analysis centered on maximizing automation, intelligence, and context.
-If you are interested in learning more, reach out to your Customer Success Manager or add your name to the beta list.
+If you are interested in learning more, reach out to your Customer Success Manager or sign up for a 14 day free trial of our logs platform!

 Sarah Terry is an employee at LogicMonitor.